 The body responsible for subsequent verification or the supervising authority may fix a deadline up to which the sample meters are to be retained unchanged.
-This period should not exceed one month (for water meters) or two months (for heat meters and flow sensors of heat meters) from the day of the sampling inspection up to the day of reverification in order to prevent the meters from drying out.
+For water meters, heat meters and flow sensors of heat meters this period should not exceed one month (water meters) or two months (gas meters) from the day of the sampling inspection up to the day of reverification in order to prevent the meters from drying out.

-The supervising authority may determine the period up to which the re-verified meters shall be maintained in storage for reasons of control.
+The supervising authority may determine the period up to which the reverified meters have to be maintained in storeage for reasons of control.